 Why Government and for What 3/27/14, Ideology dictates views on why we need government and for what purposes.
-Libertarians think "as little as possible" and only for national defense and defense of personal property and that business competition produces the best outcomes.
+Libertarians think we need "as little as possible" and only for national defense and defense of personal property and that "free market" business competition produces the best outcomes.
 Communists think that government should own the means of production and that redundant competition produces inefficient redundancies.
 Both have a point with the former focusing on the individual and the latter on the collective.
 We find evil at both extremes.

 We argue, even war over, which is correct with little of the liberal understanding that we must do both and of the understanding of systems principles that inform us as to when we must also attend to the collective to avoid systemic failures that bring failure to individuals through no fault of their own.

 The major takeaway from this is that, just because a policy is needed that addresses the collective need to prevent systemic failure, does NOT mean it is simply a pejoratively-labeled "socialist policy"; it's pragmatic and necessary for a well-functioning society and economy.